 To avoid the sudden onset of the dessert impact, I find a healthy recipe and make it seem like it’s a sweet treat.
 I found a recipe for Peanut Butter Blondies and I thought there was no way that these could be healthy.
 Well, surprise!
 They are…and they’re delicious too!

-I brought them to the party and didn’t say anything at first.
+I brought them to a party and didn’t say anything at first.
 People tried them and thought they were good.
 Then I started to share how they were made.
 People were shocked!
-And for all of you out there that think you can’t cook, trust me, I am no professional chef.
-I just followed the recipe and BOOM…Peanut Butter Blondies.

 One 15oz. can of chickpeas, drained and rinsed